superagent-ai/superagent/README.md

 ### Redact

-Remove PII, PHI, and secrets from text in real-time.
-Enable privacy and compliance without manual review.
+Remove PII, PHI, and secrets from text automatically.

 **TypeScript:**